Togo: Religion

 In 2022, Freedom House rated Togo's religious freedom as 3 out of 4, noting that religious freedom is constitutionally protected and generally respected in practice.
-Islam, Catholicism and Protestantism are recognised by the state; other groups must register as religious associations to receive similar benefits.
+Islam, Catholicism and Protestantism are recognized by the state; other groups must register as religious associations to receive similar benefits.
 The registration process has been subject to long delays with almost 900 applications pending at the beginning of 2021.

 Languages

 According to Ethnologue, 39 distinct languages are spoken in the country, some of them by communities that number fewer than 100,000 members.
 Of the 39 languages, the sole official language is French.
 Two spoken indigenous languages were designated politically as national languages in 1975: Ewé (Èʋegbe; Evé) and Kabiyé.

 Though not native to most groups, French is used in formal education, legislature, all forms of media, administration and commerce.
 Ewe is a language of wider communication in the south.
 Tem functions to a limited extent as a trade language in some northern towns.
 Officially, Ewe and Kabiye are "national languages", which in the Togolese context means languages that are promoted in formal education and used in the media.
 Others are Gen, Aja, Moba, Ntcham, and Ife.
 In joining the Commonwealth, the Togolese government has anticipated opportunities for Togolese citizens to learn English.